eewindfly/OneVoice/README.md

 ./run.sh
 ```

-Choose option 1 for floating GUI window when prompted.
+GUI mode is the default - just press Enter when prompted.

 ### Option 2: Terminal Output Only